 alvaRunner

 User interface

-alvaRunner is provided both as an easy to use command line tool and as an intuitive graphical interface.
+An easy to use command line tool and as an intuitive graphical interface are available.
 Using its interface, for every imported molecule, you can see the predicted targets and whether the molecule is inside or outside the defined model’s Applicability Domain and you can sort and filter any column by right-clicking the corresponding column header.

+alvaRunner